 Do not make a separate sheet for each view if it creates copied data.
 Separate tabs are fine for simple analysis, but duplicate working tabs drift apart.
 A saved view should show the same records through a different filter.

-Step 6: add actions close to the row
+Step 5: add actions near the row

 Useful row actions include: